 - Plums: I used black plums because they were available at my local grocery store, but red plums would also work well.
 I talk more about plum selection (including size and ripeness) in the Tips and tricks section below.

 - Orange: you will use the orange for its juice, and also the zest, which is optional.
 If you don't have a fresh orange, you can substitute bottled orange juice.
-Also feel free to substitute another similar citrus, such as mandarins or blood orange, etc.

 Step by step photos